This post may contain affiliate links, please see the privacy policy for details.

 Hot Italian Sliders

 Looking for a tasty sandwich?
 Try hot Italian sliders, made with deli meats, cheeses, and slider rolls.
-Perfect for tailgating or picnics!
+They're just perfect for tailgating or backyard picnic parties.

 Prep Time: 10 minutes